 Overall, Jeremy considers his time as GM a great chance to develop.
 He was able to assess his passions, talents, and interests and was inspired to follow his artistic dreams in a graphic design field.

 Jeremy keeps busy working for amazing companies creative animated video content.
 The best way to understand what he does is by watching his reel.

-“Being a freelancer and being a General Manager aren’t all that different.
-There really is no better way to organize your thoughts than running your own business, and I had to do that just as much as a freelancer”.
+After College Pro, Jeremy took a job with the United Center doing work for the Chicago Blackhawks as a graphic designer and doing freelance work: “Being a freelancer and being a General Manager aren’t all that different.
+There really is no better way to organize your thoughts than running your own business, and I had to do that just as much as a freelancer.”

 Eventually, he found himself in a role with Unique Stream Media.
 He was able to take on as much work as he wanted, and run a one-man operation.
 He was in charge of talking to clients, making their copy, getting the assets, creating the design, animating it, and presenting it.
 The role drew on his artistic skills and College Pro background.
 CP gave him experience cold calling, and following up on a lot of leads which were important in this job.

 Jeremy had great success in the role, so much so that he outgrew the company.
 As a designer, your work is often summed up into a reel, like the one mentioned above.
 For Jeremy, he decided it was time to add more.
 He went to an interactive company called design kitchen.
 Next he began work as a motionographer at the Chicago Tribune newspaper, then a move to St. Louis.

 Jeremy has created motion graphics with some incredible companies including Cinema 40, Amazon, Deloitte, and Splice back in Minneapolis.
 He loves his job.
 His day to day work involves meeting with clients directly to put together awesome projects, while working with a team of talented producers.

 College Pro Wisdom